EdmundsAPI/edmundsapi.github.com/certified-dev/get_start.md

 				<h2>Developer passes Edmunds API Test</h2>

-				<p>Once you have built a rockin' application with the Edmunds API, [email us](http://formsite.com) to let us know.
+				<p>Once you have built a rockin' application with the Edmunds API, <a href="http://edmunds.mashery.com/apps/mykeys" title="Register for a user account" target="_blank">email us</a> to let us know.
 Make sure you include a link to the application on github or somewhere where we can view it and test it.</p>
 				<p>From there, we will <strong>set up a phone interview</strong> to further discuss the API and to <strong>give you a simple programming test</strong>.</p>

 				<div style="text-align: center">
-					<a class="redButton" href="#" title="Take Edmunds API test now">Check Out Our Code Academy Course</a>
+					<a class="redButton" href="http://www.codecademy.com/courses/javascript-beginner-en-7UosP" title="Take Edmunds API test now" target="_blank">Check Out Our Code Academy Course</a>
 				</div>
 			</div>